oktadev/okta-blog/_source/_posts/2020-06-04-spring-boot-vue-2.md

 }
 ```

-## Rest the Resource Server
+## Test the Resource Server

 That's all you need to have a working REST API.

 Now you're going to test it using HTTPie.
-But first, start the server using `./gradlew bootRun`.
+But first, open a shell, navigate to the `/server` sub-directory, and start the server using `./gradlew bootRun`.

 You should see some output that ends like this:
 ```bash